DannieBGoode/opensx70/_posts/2015-02-16-why-react-js-will-change-the-world.md

 ---
 layout: post-sidebar
-date: 2015-02-10
+date: {}
-title: "Why React JS Will Change the World"
+title: Why React JS Will Change the World
 categories: coding js
-author_name : Dan Robberts
+author_name: Dan Robberts
-author_url : /author/dan
+author_url: /author/dan
 author_avatar: dan
-show_avatar : true
+show_avatar: true
-read_time : 22
+read_time: 22
 feature_image: feature-water
 show_related_posts: true
 square_related: recommend-spain
+published: false
 ---

 React components implement a `render()` method that takes input data and returns what to display.
 This example uses an XML-like syntax called JSX.
 Input data that is passed into the component can be accessed by `render()` via `this.props`.